Which farming technique helps prevent the development of pesticide resistance?

 Study for the WDI Class Test.
 Equip yourself with flashcards and multiple-choice questions, each with hints and explanations.
 Prepare for your exam now!

-The farming technique that helps prevent the development of pesticide resistance is crop rotation.
-This practice involves changing the types of crops grown in a particular area over different seasons or years.
-By doing so, it disrupts the life cycles of pests and the pests' ability to adapt to specific pesticides.
-When the same crop is planted repeatedly, the pests that are resistant to the pesticide can thrive, as they face a consistent selection pressure.
+Crop rotation is an effective farming technique that helps prevent the development of pesticide resistance.
+This approach involves alternating the types of crops grown in a particular area across different seasons or years.
+By rotating crops, farmers disrupt the life cycles of pests and diseases that may have adapted to specific pesticides used on a single crop.

 Subscribe